pharmaverse/sdtm.oak/README.md

 the SDTM mapping using the selected function.
 It’s important to note that 'sdtm.oak' may not handle sponsor-specific details related to managing metadata for LAB tests, unit conversions, and coding information, as many companies have unique business processes.
-With subsequent releases, strive to automate SDTM creation using a metadata-driven approach based on a standard SDTM specification format.

 ## Road Map

-This Release: The V0.1.0 release of 'sdtm.oak' users can create the majority of the SDTM domains.
-Domains that are NOT in scope for the V0.1.0 release are DM (Demographics), Trial Design Domains, SV (Subject Visits), SE (Subject Elements), RELREC (Related Records), Associated
-Person domains, and EPOCH Variable across all domains.
+This Release: The V0.2.0 release of 'sdtm.oak' Users can now efficiently create the DM domain and various SDTM domains, encompassing Findings, Events, Findings About, and Intervention classes.
+Domains that are NOT in scope for the V0.2.0 release are Trial Design Domains, SV (Subject Visits), SE (Subject Elements), RELREC (Related Records), Associated Person domains, and EPOCH Variable across all domains.

 Subsequent Releases: We are planning to develop the below features in the subsequent releases.
-- Functions required to derive reference date variables in the DM domain.
-- Metadata driven automation based on the standardized SDTM specification.
+- Metadata driven code generation based on the standardized SDTM specification.
 - Functions required to program the EPOCH Variable.
 - Functions to derive standard units and results based on metadata.
+- Additional features to be developed based on the user feedback.

 ## References and Documentation